danby14/tvFront/README.md

 Where users face-off against friends and foes in a competition to see who can best predict which new TV shows will last the longest.

 *This repo is for the frontend code.
-Server-side code can be found at https://github.com/danby14/tvBack.*
+Backend code can be found at https://github.com/danby14/tvBack.*

 ## Features
 - Create League (Choose league name)